EthanEFung/UziMail/README.md

 emails.
 It should provide an abstraction between two different email service providers.
 If one of the services goes down, your service can quickly failover to a different provider without affecting your customers.

-Example Email Providers:

-* SendGrid
-* Mailgun
-* SparkPost
-* Amazon SES

-All listed services are free to try and are pretty painless to sign up for, so please register your own test accounts on each.

 ## Prerequisites